fpgaprince/rtd/docs/source/advance.rst

     some resources can be pull up to a higher level/hierarchy and be shared across modules, from a global perspective. so resource at the 'module' or component level like clocks and timers..

+    you do not need a reset for every flip flop or sequential element, it depends what you are doing. for instance, you dont need to reset a shift register, if you know you're not going to get valid data until a later time. and the circuit/or whatever down stream knows this too. the shift will eventually shift out the initial values set by the FPGA. or the garbage input until you get valid.

+    to use dedicated shift registers, you cannot have a reset signal, they dont have a reset signal. if you do, the tool will try to (synth/imp -> syn/imp -> symp) LUT+FF based shift registers. which will take up more resources/area than using dedicated hw. more area.

 Power